magneticio/vamp.io/content/documentation/using-vamp/references.md

           reference: medium
 ```

 This has a big impact on how complex or simple you can make any blueprint, breed or deployment.
-It also impacts how much knowledge you need to have of all the different artefacts that are used in a typical deployment or blueprint.
+It also impacts how much knowledge you need to have of all the different artifacts that are used in a typical deployment or blueprint.

 In the second example, Vamp assumes that the breed called `my_breed` is available to load from its datastore at deploy time.
-This goes for all basic artefacts in Vamp: SLA's, gateways, conditions, escalations, etc.
+This goes for all basic artifacts in Vamp: SLA's, gateways, conditions, escalations, etc.

 # How will I use this?

-Starting with Vamp, you will probably start with inline artefacts.
-You have everything in one place and you can directly see what properties each artefact has.
+Starting with Vamp, you will probably start with inline artifacts.
+You have everything in one place and you can directly see what properties each artifact has.
 Later, you can start specializing and basically build a library of often used architectural components.
 Let's look at some use cases:

 ## Example 1: a library of containers